Dan J. Harkey

 The techniques discussed below are not just for those directly in sales but for all who spend a percentage of their time in self-promotion or on behalf of a company.
 These universally applicable methods make them relevant to every business owner, service provider, and employee.
 This emphasis on inclusivity ensures that everyone feels catered to and part of the discussion, fostering a sense of belonging and engagement.

-Developing and nurturing long-term relationships and expanding business opportunities are not just steps but stepping stones to personal and higher achievement, both individually and for the business enterprise.
-They are a byproduct and a key factor in one's financial success.
+Developing and nurturing long-term relationships and expanding business opportunities are not just steps, but stepping stones to personal and professional achievement, both individually and for the business enterprise.
+They are a byproduct and a key factor in one’s financial success.

-The current passing strategy of getting business or sales from social media will fade with time.
+The current strategy of generating business or sales through social media will fade over time.
 The idea is that tiny fragments of soundbites or sensationalism directed at strangers will eventually crumble.
 At that point, people will be forced to revisit the foundation of relationship-building as the primary strategy for success.

 Article: